 A social worker with approximately 25 years of experience, Dr. Badger brings the perspective of a practitioner, educator, and administrator to her work.
 Her social work experience includes direct practice in community mental health and private practice settings as well as medical social work at Shriners Burns Hospital (Cincinnati) and manager of the Medical Division of Social Work at University Hospital, Cincinnati, Ohio.
 Dr. Badger has served in numerous faculty leadership roles at UK, including Director of Undergraduate Studies and Associate Dean of Academic and Student Affairs in the College of Social Work and Assistant Provost and Associate Dean of Career and Exploratory Advising in the Undergraduate Education Division.
-As an Associate Professor in the College of Health Sciences, she currently serves as the Director of Undergraduate Initiatives in the College of Health Sciences.
+As an Associate Professor in the College of Health Sciences, she currently serves as the Associate Dean of Undergraduate Education in the College of Health Sciences.

 Dr. Badger’s areas of undergraduate and graduate teaching have included social work practice, administration, ethics, and interprofessional practice.
 Her research interests focus on psychosocial adjustment and support of burn survivors and their families post-injury, with special emphasis on community reintegration, social adjustment, and peer support.
 She has collaborated with the Phoenix Society for Burn Survivors, the International Association of Fire Fighters (IAFF) Charitable Foundation and the National Fallen Firefighters Foundation on burn injury initiatives, including adapting the Phoenix SOAR® peer support program to better meet the needs of the fire service and expand fire service specific programming at the Phoenix World Burn Congress.
 Her interests also include program development and evaluation, along with education initiatives and assessment.
 She is the PI of a new Health Resources and Services Administration (HRSA) Behavioral Health Workforce Education and Training (BHWET) Program grant in the UK College of Social Work.